Alvearie/imaging-ingestion/docs/dicom-study-binding/overview.md

 ## Provided Bindings
   There is currently only one provided binding container.
 The provided container transforms the data within the *StudyRevisionEvent* into a FHIRv4 *ImagingStudy* resource with the FHIRv4 *EndpointReference* for the study data being the external WADO-RS for the storage space containing the study data.
 It pushes the generated resource to a configured downstream FHIRv4 consumer.

+  By default, the *ImagingStudy.endpoint* resource will use the WADO-RS within by the *DICOMweb Ingestion Service* that was used for ingestion.
+If the images have been pushed to a downstream archive using the *DICOM Instance Binding*, the provided binding container can update the *Imaging.endpoint* resource with the address of the downstream WADO-RS using the *IMAGINGSTUDY_ENDPOINT* environment variable.
+See the *ConfigMap* below for an example

 ## Deployment

 **Target Service Endpoint Details**